hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/04_DEG_deseq2.md

 These numbers should be identical to those we generated initially when we had run the function `estimateSizeFactors(dds)`.
 Take a look at the total number of reads for each sample using `colSums(counts(dds))`. *How do the numbers correlate with the size factor?*

+> *NOTE:* it can be advantageous to calculate gene-specific normalization factors (size factors) to account for further sources of technical biases such as differing dependence on GC content, gene length or the like, and these can be supplied to DESeq2 instead of using the median of ratios method.

 ## Dispersion estimates